legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 ![Deployment Mode Eval Overview.png]({{site.baseurl}}/images/Deployment Mode Eval Overview.png)

-Manually combing through the chains of thought in the cases where the true goal option was not picked, I observed "reasoning" displaying alignment faking.
+Manually combing through the chains of thought in cases where the True Goal Option was not picked, I observed "reasoning" that exhibited alignment faking.

 ### Final Results